Sarda chiliensis

 Life history

-- Reaches sexual maturity at the age of 2 and have a maximum lifespan of 6 years [3]
+- Reaches sexual maturity at the age of 2 and have a maximum lifespan of 6 years.
+[2]

-- Spawning generally occurs from late January until May [14]
+- Spawning generally occurs from late January until May.
+[11]

 Habitat

-- Pelagic fish that lives 80-200 meters (262-328 ft.) deep, with older individual migrating farther offshore
+- Bonito is a pelagic fish that lives 80-200 meters (262-328 ft.) deep, migrating farther offshore as it grows older.

-- Eats fish (such as sardines and anchovies) as well as squid [4]
+- Eats fish (such as sardines and anchovies) as well as squid.
+[3]

 The Fishery